TFMV/temporal/art/article.md

 #### Why This Approach is Special

-The integration of Temporal and Apache Arrow Flight represents a paradigm shift in data pipeline architecture.
 Here's why this approach stands out:

 1. **Memory-Efficient Orchestration**: Traditional data pipelines often suffer from the "double serialization problem" - data is serialized once to pass between services and again to store workflow state.
 Our approach eliminates this by keeping large data payloads outside the workflow state, passing only lightweight references through Temporal.